jcuhpc/apptainer/README.md

 # apptainer
 A JCU repository for apptainer provisioning.

+In 2019, a decision was made to containerise as many HPC workflows as possible.
+The primary driver was to support reproducible research.
-This repository, created by JCU HPC staff, contains a few scripts and metadata files that we have used to create almost 500 apptainers.
-We have focussed on automation, as much as possible.
+This repository, created by JCU HPC staff, contains a few scripts and metadata files  that have been used to create  almost 500 apptainers.

-In recent times, there has been a shift toward a "zero trust" security model.
-At JCU, a trusted source is an organisation with a focus on IT security - e.g., where security advisaries & patches are routinely issued.
-Image repositories such as dockerhub, shpc, & biocontainers are not (at this time) considered to be trusted sources.
-Therefore, JCU has adopted a policy of building all containers from a definition file.

-Sustainability is also important to JCU, so we have created a script that builds a container image that uses untrusted conda environments.
-In some cases this is unavoidable, because some software developers choose to only document their software in a conda context.
+Zero trust and sustainability were key considerations.

+We consider Ubuntu repositories to be a high trusted source.
+Conda repositories are a conditionally trusted source.
+We have no choice but to trust research software sources/binaries.
+As a last resort, when a build seems impossible, we download binary apptainer images.

+We build base apptainer images (Ubuntu, Mamba, Python, & R) to speed up the build of apptainers we deliver for researchers to use.
+Also, we have created a few scripts that  build apptainer definition files for you.
+In many cases, the definition files created simply provide a starting point that requires modification.

-Ultimately, this repository will contain every apptainer definition file created by JCU HPC staff.
-The scripts contained in this repository have been created to generate definition files and/or apptainer images.
-There are many JCU HPC specific configuration items in this repository - this is due to our "minimum viable product" approach.
-We also build ubuntu apptainers (ubuntu-*.sif) that are used to decrease the time it takes for other apptainers to be built.
+This repository will contain every apptainer definition file created for researchers using the JCU HPC cluster.
+Modification will likely be required for non-JCU people wishing to use this repository.
+This is due to our "minimum viable product" approach to development.

 -------------------
 REPOSITORY CREATORS